The Chrysler Building Kids’ Halloween Costume

 I love making costumes out of cardboard.
 You can pretty much make anything with a simple sandwich board design.
 Last year for Halloween, we made Under the Sea Creature costumes, this year I thought it would be fun to create famous buildings from around the United States.
-I started out with NYC’s Chrysler Building, my personal favorite.
+I started out with NYC’s Chrysler Building my personal favorite for our series on Skyline Halloween Costumes.

 For this design I traced the outline of the Chrysler Building from some designs I found online.
 I cut the top part of the building design into a headpiece (with long pieces on the sides that I taped together to fit around a child’s head) and the bottom part of the building into the body of the costume.
 The body consists of two pieces (a front and back– like a sandwich board).
 I created straps out of duct tape and attached the two sides at the shoulders.
 The inside of the tape I lined with another piece of duct tape so that it didn’t stick or accidentally grab pieces of long hair.